 Rating based on our GEDmatch Genesis review

-GEDmatch (GED match) was founded by Curtis Rogers and John Olson in 2010 to help collate information for amateur and professional genealogists.
-In 2018, GEDmatch helped law enforcement to catch the Golden State Killer.
+This is a review of GEDmatch (GED match), a genealogy website that was founded by Curtis Rogers and John Olson in 2010 to help collate information for amateur and professional genealogists.
+In 2018, the company helped law enforcement to catch the Golden State Killer.
 In 2019, it was bought by Verogen, a forensic genomics company launched by Illumina.
 The GEDmatch site is geared towards finding related individuals: the main DNA tool searches for relatives among the 1.3 million users.
-The genetic genealogy site lets its users upload DNA results from disparate sites as well as family tree information.
+The site catering to professional and amateur genetic genealogists lets its users upload DNA results from disparate sites as well as family tree information.
 Read more in our GEDmatch Genesis review!

 How to get started with GEDmatch Genesis

-Let’s begin our GEDmatch Genesis review, by taking a look at how to get started.
-Sign up is simple.
-It is important to note that, although the user can use a pseudonym, the user’s name and email will be displayed for any other user to see.
+Let’s begin our review by taking a look at how to get started.
+To access the Genesis GEDmatch official site, you must use the GEDmatch Genesis sign in.
+If you attempt to find it on a Google search engine, you will be directed to a URL of Genesis GEDmatch com login1 php.
+It is important to note that, although GedMatch users can use a pseudonym in the GEDmatch Genesis login page, the user’s name and email will be displayed for any other user to see.
 There are instances where the user attempted to anonymize themselves through a pseudonym, but their emails are FirstnameLastname@company.com.

-A user can upload raw DNA files from a variety of DNA databases including 23andMe, Ancestry, MyHeritage, Family Tree DNA (FTDNA), Living DNA, and Genes for Good.
-After you have downloaded your raw DNA data from your DNA testing company, you can upload it to GEDmatch Genesis.
+After completing the GEDmatch Genesis login, users can upload raw DNA files from a variety of specific DNA databases including 23andMe, Ancestry, MyHeritage, Family Tree DNA (FTDNA), Living DNA, and Genes for Good.
+Once you have downloaded your raw DNA data from your DNA testing company, you can upload your genetic profile to GEDmatch Genesis.
 Every genetic data upload is given a unique kit identifier that is used throughout the system.
-Users can also upload family tree information in GEDCOM file format which is used in genealogy databases.
+Users can also use the Genesis GEDmatch login to upload family tree information in GEDCOM file format which is used in genetic genealogy databases.

-Ancestry test results are available in minutes but the main family finding tool takes several days to run.
+Ancestry test results are available in minutes but the main family finder tool takes several days to run.